sikauf/sammy-fairways/README.md

+# This was written by chat as a placeholder so take with grain of salt
 # 🏌️ Golf Courses & Rounds Tracker

 A personal (and eventually multi-user) golf tracking web app that lets users store golf courses they’ve played, track individual rounds, and attach photos to each course.